ProfeBill/ejemplo-fork-lpcl/README.md

   ```
 ### step 2 : how to operate the console and controller
 First you run console.py, which is located in the scr/view folder
+This same process is done with this folder src/ view/consolacontrolador.py

+### step 3 : For Kivy to work, the first thing you must do is install Kivy and when you do, hit run and the calculator will appear with the graphical interface.